peeramid-labs/rankify-contracts/.changeset/real-ears-check.md

     *   A corresponding `ErrorProposingStageEndFailed(uint256 gameId, IRankifyInstance.ProposingEndStatus status)` error has been introduced to clearly communicate reasons for proposing stage failures.

 *   **Stale Game Resolution:**
     *   A new function, `forceEndStaleGame`, has been added to the `RankifyInstanceGameMastersFacet.sol`.
-This allows a Game Master to forcibly end a game that is stuck.
+This allows to forcibly end a game that is stuck.
     *   Conditions for using `forceEndStaleGame`:
         1. The minimum game duration (`minGameTime`) must have passed.
         2. The game must currently be in the proposing stage.